Chris-921/python-programming/README.md

 ## Key Abstraction Techniques Covered

-This repository explores a comprehensive set of abstraction techniques, helping you tackle complex programming challenges with elegance and efficiency:

-### Procedural Abstraction:
-Simplify your code through modularization, making it easier to understand and maintain.

-### Control Abstraction:
-Utilize recursion, higher-order functions, generators, and streams to streamline your code control flow and improve code readability.

-### Data Abstraction:
-Harness the power of interfaces, objects, classes, and generic operators to enhance data handling and manipulation in your programs.

-### Language Abstraction:
-Explore the world of interpreters and macros to achieve high-level language abstraction, empowering you to create more expressive and efficient code.
+Techniques include procedural abstraction; control abstraction using recursion, higher-order functions, generators, and streams; data abstraction using interfaces, objects, classes, and generic operators; and language abstraction using interpreters and macros.

 ---